-(Revised effective July 1, 2020; revised effective July 1, 2009; adopted effective July 1, 1992)
+(Revised effective July 1, 2025; revised effective July 1, 2024; revised effective July 1, 2020; revised effective July 1, 2009; adopted effective July 1, 1992.)

 Rule 611.04 Petition for Appointment of Non-Profit Corporations as Conservators

 In addition to the usual allegations in a petition for appointment of a conservator of the person and/or estate, a petition seeking the appointment of a non-profit corporation qualified to act as such pursuant to Probate Code section 2104 must contain specific allegations to enable the Court to determine that the corporation meets the requirements of Probate Code section 2104.